Trump DOJ Seized Communications Data on Congressional Democrats: NYT

 Schiff said in a statement, “The politicization of the department and the attacks on the rule of law are among the most dangerous assaults on our democracy carried out by the former president.”

+The DOJ reportedly notified Schiff in May that the inquiry had concluded.
+He called for the department’s inspector general to investigate the case, and House Majority Leader Nancy Pelosi echoed his statements.

+The investigations themselves were focused on leaks of classified information on conversations between Trump’s aides and the Russian ambassador to the U.S. as well as former National Security Advisor Michael Flynn.

-The news comes on the heels of weeks of revelations about the Justice Department’s efforts to spy on the phone records of reporters from multiple news organizations, legal offensives that involved taking gag orders out on the outlets’ executives.
+The news comes on the heels of weeks of revelations about the Justice Department’s efforts to spy on the phone records of reporters from multiple news organizations, legal offensives that involved taking gag orders out on the outlets’ executives as well as Google and Apple.

 The orders prohibited executives from disclosing the leak probes to their newsrooms.
 The DOJ under both Trump and Joe Biden engaged in a lengthy legal battle to obtain email and phone records from reporters for The New York Times, The Washington Post, and CNN, though Biden’s administration eventually withdrew it and Biden called the practice “simply, simply wrong.”
 Times executive editor Dean Baquet said the incursion “profoundly undermines press freedom.”